skywarth/annals-of-disco/code/libs.md

 3. jsPDF _//module based (smh).
 But can get it to work in regular stuff. _
 4. pdf-lib _//looking promising.
 Only drawback is everything must be calculated and positioned pixel by pixel._
 5. LabelMake _//nice and easy.
 It is a new one.
 Currently free, hope it stays that way._
+6. https://github.com/ovvn/dom-to-pdf *//Dayum, this looks hella easy to use.
+And also it is DOM to PDF.
+Will try on first occurence.*

 ## UI Test